sebastianspicker/open-scanline/docs/usage.md

 Some setup details still depend on the current local workflow and may change again.

 ## Architecture
-- Simplified the next maintenance pass through cli.
+- Reduced the cli surface that later fixes have to touch.

 - Earlier scratch notes were compressed into the current guidance.